infamousjoeg/Conjur-Configurator/README.md

 This option will create a seed file for a follower.
 You will be prompted for the follwer's DNS name.
 This could be a loadblancer DNS name that sits in front of the follwer(s).
 Note that for loadbalancers we will have to set the trusted proxy address in Conjur.
 The loadbalancer will have to be configured with Forward-for so that Conjur can see the original IP of the incoming request if host/ip security is required.

 ### Option 9
 This option will remove all containers stood up by this program.
 It will also show all of the configuration file settings before deleting the file.
 The folder containing the configuration (file $HOME/.config/cybr/) is NOT deleted in case there are other entries.
+The mounted folders to the container image is also retained in case there are files you'd like to review.

 ## Local Files
 All local files are saved to a hidden directory in the user's home folder called '.config/cybr'.
 This is where the configuration file is stored as well as the volume mounts for the Conjur leader container.
 Here is a break down of the folders and files that are created: